holidaycheck/tech-blog/_posts/2017-06-02-jslang-meetup-async-await.markdown

 and makes tests more readable.
 But it has it's own challenges.
 In step three, which at this time kind of merged with step 2 we used async+await in all places.
 We learned about async functions this way and naturally put `await` where it felt right.
-I had the impression this did not really cause many problems and made it very easy to understand how async+await work.
+I had the impression this did not really cause many problems and made it very easy to understand how async+await works.
 This was also the intention of this
 meetup: allow us to learn without breaking a sweat and without falling asleep at some talk, but doing it.

 ## The Discussion afterwards